kstrm/SchillerStrom2025/README.md

 # SchillerStrom2025
-Data repository for the manuscript by Schiller and Strom entitled "Entrainment of Muddy Sediment from Stationary Gravel River Beds."
+Data repository for the manuscript by Schiller and Strom entitled "Entrainment of muddy sediment from stationary gravel river beds."
 The paper is currently under review.